Amsterdam Cruise Port Guide: 10 Highlights You Can’t Miss

 Take a trip to the most popular attraction located in the north of the capital, approximately 18 km/11 miles (a 25-minute drive) from the cruise port Amsterdam.

-In Zaanse Schans village, you can see original windmills from the 17th and 18th centuries, some still operating to this day.
 You can do so many fun things in this village, including a visit to unique museums such as the Wooden Shoe Workshop and Bakery Museum.
-Cheese tasting is a must!
+Tasting cheese is a must!

 To get to Zaanse Schans, you can take the R-net bus line 391 from Amsterdam Central Station.
 Buses run frequently (every 15 minutes) and the journey takes approximately 45 minutes.